qsnake/gpaw/doc/documentation/manual.rst

 Hamiltonian is RMM-DIIS (Residual minimization method - direct inversion in iterative subspace) which seems to perform well in most cases.
 However, some times more efficient/stable convergence can be obtained with a different eigensolver.
 Especially, when calculating many unoccupied states RMM-DIIS might not be optimal.
-The available options are conjugate gradient method (``eigensolver='cg'``) and a simple Davidson method (``eigensolver='dav'``).
+Further available options in FD mode are conjugate gradient method (``eigensolver='cg'``) and a simple Davidson method (``eigensolver='dav'``).
 From the alternatives, conjugate gradient seems to perform better in general.

+LCAO mode has its own eigensolver, which directly diagonalizes the Hamiltonian matrix instead of using an iterative method.

 Spinpolarized calculation